How to save in Red Dead Redemption 2

 RDR2: how to save your game

 That said there are some occasions in the game when you cannot save, such as the very beginning.
 Just make sure you dig through this part and you'll be able to save what you've done later on.
-Just make sure you do so before a big event is about to take place in the game, or you've gone through a big session without hittin' save.
-You've got a number of slots to choose from, you you've got plenty of space.
+Just make sure you do so before a big event is about to take place in the game, or you've gone through a big session without hitting save.